 From the natural wonders hidden in the forests of Slovenia to the last wild European river in Southern Albania, from a winter day blanketed in snow in Belgrade to a beautiful, lazy summer day in sun-blessed Herzegovina, there is not a place in the Balkans that will not take your breathe away.
 Prepare to fall in love.

-Note: all the pictures are mine and only very lightly edited through Lightroom.
+Note: all the pictures are mine (except the one on Zlatibor) and only very lightly edited through Lightroom.
 I don’t edit out people or garbage bins, I don’t give the sky an unnatural colour… What you see is what you get.

 Most-wanted Slovenian view over Lake Bled